-The Capital Asset Pricing Model (CAPM) method is used to calculate the required rate of return.
+The Capital Asset Pricing Model, or CAPM, method is used to calculate the required rate of return.
 The CAPM method requires three pieces of information: the rate of return on a risk-free investment, the beta and the average market return.
-The formula below calculates the required rate of return: RRR = Rf + B(Rm – Rf) RRR = Required rate of return Rf = Risk-free rate of return B = Beta (usually signified by the greek letter beta) Rm = Average market return
+The following formula calculates the required rate of return: Rf + B(Rm – Rf).
+RRR stands for the required rate of return, Rf is the risk-free rate of return, B stands for beta (usually signified by the greek letter beta), and Rm refers to the average market return.

 Find the rate of return on a risk-free investment.
 Risk-free investments are "sure things."
 For example, if you put your money in a savings account earning 2 percent, you can be sure that the money, plus 2 percent, will still be there a year from now.

-Calculate the required rate of return.
+Using the CAPM method, find out your rate of return.
 As an example, assume we are considering investing in 100 shares of IBM stock.
 Your bank’s rate for a one-year CD is 0.54 percent.
-The S&P for the past year was 5.46 percent.
-IBM’s beta is 0.73, according to MSN.com.
-The required rate of return is: RRR = 0.54 + 0.73 (5.46 - 0.54) = 5.6 percent.
+Say the S&P for the past year was 5.46 percent.
+If IBM’s beta is 0.73, the required rate of return is: RRR = 0.54 + 0.73 (5.46 - 0.54) = 4.1 percent.

 - When calculating the required rate of return, it is not necessary to convert percentages to decimals, so long as you're consistent.